Table of Contents

 • 1.
 Neck Wallet

 Though a neck wallet will prove useful throughout your entire trip to Dubai, it will be essential when entering crowded bazaars and packed touristy areas.
-Large enough to hold your phone, wallet, and passport this handy neck wallet can be worn beneath your clothes to keep all your valuables organized, safe, and secure.
+Large enough to hold your phone, wallet, and passport, this handy carrying case can be worn beneath your clothes to keep all your valuables organized, safe, and secure.
+It also has RFID-blocking material so e-thieves won’t be able to scan your financial info from afar.

 View on Amazon.com ➜